Airship: Postwar period

 The Switzerland-based Skyship 600 has also played other roles over the years.
 For example, it was flown over Athens during the 2004 Summer Olympics as a security measure.
-In November 2006, it carried advertising calling it The Spirit of Dubai as it began a publicity tour from London to Dubai, UAE on behalf of The Palm Islands, the world's largest man-made islands created as a residential complex.
+In November 2006, it carried advertising calling it The Spirit of Dubai as it began a publicity tour from London to Dubai, UAE on behalf of The Palm Islands, the world's largest artificial islands created as a residential complex.

 Los Angeles-based Worldwide Aeros Corp. produces FAA Type Certified Aeros 40D Sky Dragon airships.

 In May 2006, the U.S. Navy began to fly airships again after a hiatus of nearly 44 years.
 The program uses a single American Blimp Company A-170 nonrigid airship, with designation MZ-3A.
 Operations focus on crew training and research, and the platform integrator is Northrop Grumman.
 The program is directed by the Naval Air Systems Command and is being carried out at NAES Lakehurst, the original centre of U.S. Navy lighter-than-air operations in previous decades.

-In November 2006 the U.S. Army bought an A380+ airship from American Blimp Corporation through a Systems level contract with Northrop Grumman and Booz Allen Hamilton.
+In November 2006, the U.S. Army bought an A380+ airship from American Blimp Corporation through a systems-level contract with Northrop Grumman and Booz Allen Hamilton.
 The airship started flight tests in late 2007, with a primary goal of carrying 2500 lb of payload to an altitude of 15000 ft under remote control and autonomous waypoint navigation.
 The program will also demonstrate carrying 1000 lb of payload to 20000 ft The platform could be used for intelligence collection.
 In 2008, the CA-150 airship was launched by Vantage Airship.
-This is an improved modification of model CA-120 and completed manufacturing in 2008.
+This is an improved version of the model CA-120, and was completed in 2008.
 With larger volume and increased passenger capacity, it is the largest manned nonrigid airship in China at present.

 In late June 2014 the Electronic Frontier Foundation flew the GEFA-FLUG AS 105 GD/4 blimp AE Bates (owned by, and in conjunction with, Greenpeace) over the NSA's Bluffdale Utah Data Center in protest.

 Postwar projects

-Hybrid designs such as the Heli-Stat airship/helicopter, the Aereon aerostatic/aerodynamic craft, and the CycloCrane (a hybrid aerostatic/rotorcraft), struggled to take flight.
-The Cyclocrane was also interesting in that the airship's envelope rotated along its longitudinal axis.
+Hybrid designs such as the Heli-Stat airship/helicopter, the Aereon aerostatic/aerodynamic craft, and the CycloCrane (a hybrid aerostatic/rotorcraft) struggled to take flight.
+The Cyclocrane was also interesting because the airship's envelope rotated about its longitudinal axis.

-In 2005, a short-lived project of the U.S. Defense Advanced Research Projects Agency (DARPA) was Walrus HULA, which explored the potential for using airships as long-distance, heavy lift craft.
+In 2005, a short-lived project of the U.S. Defense Advanced Research Projects Agency (DARPA) was Walrus HULA, which explored the potential of using airships as long-distance, heavy-lift craft.
 The primary goal of the research program was to determine the feasibility of building an airship capable of carrying 500 ST of payload a distance of 12000 mi and land on an unimproved location without the use of external ballast or ground equipment (such as masts).
-In 2005, two contractors, Lockheed Martin and US Aeros Airships were each awarded approximately $3 million to do feasibility studies of designs for WALRUS.
+In 2005, two contractors, Lockheed Martin and US Aeros Airships, were each awarded approximately $3 million to conduct feasibility studies on WALRUS designs.
 Congress removed funding for Walrus HULA in 2006.